Wasp and Bee Nest Treatment Information

 Ideally all types of bee, Honey, Bumble and Solitary bees should be left undisturbed as they are extremely useful as pollinators.
 Whilst a large bumble bee may look intimidating flying around you, bees generally are non aggressive and will only sting as a last resort.
 All Bumble bees are very protective of the space around their nest and will attack if they feel their nest is at risk.
 Wasps I’m sure, just sting you for the fun of it.
 Wasps and Bumble bees can sting multiple times, it's only the Honey bee that kills itself by tearing out it's very barbed sting from it's abdomen after stinging you.
 And only the females of wasps and bees can sting, but how lucky do you feel guessing whether it's a male or female that's coming at you?

-Bumble bees, specifically the Tree Bumble Bee, appear to be causing more problems for homeowners than Honey bees in recent years, even though the number of bees in a bumble bee colony is very small compared to a honey bee colony.
+Bumble bees, specifically the Tree Bumble Bee, appear to be causing more problems for homeowners recently than Honey bees, even though the number of bees in a bumble bee colony is very small compared to a honey bee colony and the problem bumble bee season only lasts a couple of months

-Honey bees are only likely to cause problems when they swarm.
-Sometimes the swarm is just resting up before moving on to a new location suitable to form a new nest.
+Honey bees are most likely to cause problems when they swarm.
+Sometimes the swarm is just resting up before moving on to a new location suitable for a new nest.
 If the swarm does not move on after a few hours you should first contact your local honey bee swarm collector.
 They will usually, free of charge, remove the queen and workers and relocate them in an empty hive.

 Details of your local swarm collector can be found here: